bnfour/md-mods/readme.md

 # Building instructions
 This repo is a run-of-the-mill .NET solution targeting .NET 4.7.2.

-The only gotcha is that some libraries required to build it are not included because of file size (and licensing issues).
+The only gotcha is that some libraries required to build it are not included because of file size (and licensing) issues.
 Your installation of MelonLoader will generate them for you:
 * Copy all files from `MelonLoader/Managed` folder from the game install to the `references` folder of this repo.
 * Copy `MelonLoader.dll` from `MelonLoader` folder from the game install to the `references` folder of this repo.